 India cuisine is one of the most influential, diverse and flavoursome culinary styles in the world.
 Indian dishes incorporate many spices and seasoning to create an explosion of flavours.
 Though Indian cuisine can vary greatly from the Indian food we get in Australia, it is important to keep an open mind and be adventurous.
-All meals (excluding drinks) are included in our fully inclusive Himalayan Kingdom group tour, from the group's arrival until the group's day of departure.
+All meals (excluding drinks) are included in our fully inclusive Himalayan Kingdom group tour, from the groups' arrival until the groups' day of departure.
 Please be aware that dishes selected for your meals reflect the cooking styles and signature dishes of the local area you are in.
 Sikkimese cuisine depends greatly on the seasonal produce.
 Most meals will include grains (rice or barley), potatoes, vegetables and some meat.
 Bhutanese cuisine consists of steamed rice (red or white) served with spicy curries and can be vegetarian and non-vegetarian.
+Most hotels offer buffet-style meals that include Continental, Chinese and Bhutanese food.